 Bulls Head Inn

-The freehouse bar at the Bulls Head Inn on the South East Coast of Anglesey retains a traditional pub atmosphere with an Aladdin’s cave of interesting antiques and curiosities to feast your eyes upon, an open log fire and solid oak beams.
-A trip to the Bulls Head Inn is an experience that will give you a taste of Anglesey’s rich heritage as well as the delicious taste of excellent hand drawn real ales that attract visitors and loyal locals from miles around.
+Finally, the freehouse bar at the Bulls Head Inn on the South East Coast of Anglesey retains a traditional pub atmosphere with an Aladdin’s cave of interesting antiques and curiosities to feast your eyes upon, an open log fire and solid oak beams.
+A trip to the Bulls Head Inn is an experience that will give you a taste of Anglesey’s rich heritage.
+The delicious taste of excellent hand drawn real ales attracts visitors and loyal locals from miles around.
 The perfect end to a long day braving the elements.

 Cycle from Silver Bay: 2 hrs 25 mins Distance: 28.5 miles